 The use of Primosiston is indicated in the following ways:

 To stop bleeding caused by dysfunctional uterine bleeding

 The recommended dose is 1 pill, 3 times a day for 10 days, which can stop uterine bleeding within 1 to 4 days when it is not associated with any injury to the uterus.

-Although variable, bleeding usually subsides within the first few days from the start of treatment, which can last 5 to 7 days until it stops completely.
-In cases where the woman wishes to stop her long-term menstruation, lasting longer than 8 days, it is important to talk to the gynecologist to identify the cause.
+Although it is variable, bleeding usually subsides within the first few days from the start of treatment, but it can last for 5 to 7 days before it stops completely.
+In cases where the woman wishes to stop a longer-lasting period (e.g. over 8 days), it is important to talk to the gynecologist to identify the cause.

-Take 1 pill, 3 times daily for at least 8 days from the 5th day of your menstrual cycle.
+Take 1 pill, 3 times daily for at least 8 days starting on the 5th day of your menstrual cycle.
 The first day of your menstrual cycle is the first day of your period.
 In this case, menstruation usually occurs 2 to 3 days after discontinuation of the medication.

 Take 1 pill, 3 times a day for 10 to 14 days, taking the 1st pill 3 days before the scheduled date of your next period.
 In this case, before use, it is very important that you make sure that there is no pregnancy, for safe use, without risking the baby's health.

 Primosiston is generally well-tolerated, but sometimes unpleasant symptoms can emerge, like headache, nausea, a feeling of breast tension and an upset stomach.
 Taking more pills than you should, may cause symptoms such as nausea, vomiting and vaginal bleeding.